 Junior rowers are selected to row for their country after a series of trials similar to those held for senior rowers.
 International junior rowers can also be selected to compete in the Youth Olympic Games (YOG).
 The YOG is held every four years.
+The next YOG is in 2022.

 Junior rowers often first begin to row at high school and there is now a strong community of competitive school rowing worldwide.
 Most nations have national school regattas held annually.
 In school rowing there is a strong focus on crew boat rowing, teamwork, inclusivity, commitment and ambition.